 P = CP + I

-Of course, individual capitalists cannot guarantee profit through their own individual spending, because their prospects will depend on the spending decisions of all capitalists, of which they have no control.
-Instead, individual capitalists must try to anticipate the likely strength of demand conditions in deciding upon their spending levels.
-Nevertheless, whatever capitalists end up spending in aggregate will determine the profit of their class as a whole.
+Of course, individual capitalists cannot guarantee profit through their own individual spending, because their prospects will depend on the spending decisions of other capitalists, of which they have no control.
+Instead, individual capitalists must try to anticipate the likely strength of demand conditions in deciding upon their production levels.
+Nevertheless, whatever capitalists end up spending in aggregate will determine the profit that is realized by their class as a whole.

 In a 1939 paper, “Money and Real Wages”, reprinted in the second volume of his collected works, Kalecki provides an interesting perspective on the profit equation.
 Reminiscent of Marx’s reproduction schema in volume II of Capital, Kalecki divides the simplified economy into three departments.
 Departments 1, 2 and 3 produce investment goods, capitalist consumption goods, and worker consumption goods, respectively: